MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-container-networking.md

 >New-AksHciCluster -name MyCluster -primaryNetworkPlugin 'calico'
 >```

-For more information about the Calico Network plugin and policies check the [project website](https://docs.projectcalico.org/security/calico-network-policy)
+For more information about the Calico Network plug-in and policies, check out [getting started with Calico network policy](https://docs.projectcalico.org/security/calico-network-policy).

 ## Next steps

-Apply a network policy to restrict traffic.
-See the [How to use Calico Network policy chapter](how-to-use-calico-network-policy.md)
+Apply a network policy to restrict traffic using [the Calico network policy](./calico-networking-policy.md).